andreaferretti/paths-js/README.md

 Low level API
 -------------

 At the heart of the library there is a very simple API to compose SVG paths by method chaining.
 At this level, we do not try to abstract away the specification of SVG paths, and the parameters mimic exactly the ones in the specification.
-You can produce a path like
+An empty path object is created with the function `Path()` and complex path objects can be obtained from the empty one by chaining path methods.
+Thus, one can produce a path like

     var Path = require('paths/path');
     var path = Path()
       .moveto(10, 20)
       .lineto(30, 50)
       .lineto(25, 28)
-      .qcurveto(32, 27)
+      .qcurveto(27, 30, 32, 27)
       .closepath();

-When one is satisfied with the path, the `print` method will give the textual representation of the path, that can be used inside an SVG figure like
+Other than methods to compose other paths, path objects have the methods `print` and `points`.
+The `print` method will give the textual representation of the path, that can be used inside an SVG figure like

     <!-- inside a template -->
     <svg width=300 height=300>
       <path d="{{ path.print() }}" fill="blue" />
     </svg>

-Path objects also have a `points` method that return the array of points through which the path passes.
+The `points` method returns the array of points through which the path passes.
 This case be useful, for instance, to place labels near the endpoints.

-Path objects are created with the `Path` function.
 All methods except `print` and `points` produce a new path (paths are immutable).
 These methods mimic the SVG path specification and are `moveto`, `lineto`, `hlineto`, `vlineto`, `curveto`, `qcurveto`, `smoothcurveto`, `smoothqcurveto` and `closepath`.

 Mid level API (shapes)